~12 min read

 & Text concatenation

-You don't need to memorize all 250+ functions -- but knowing which categories exist helps you know where to look:
+You do not need to memorize all 250+ functions.
+But knowing the categories exist means you'll know where to look when you need something:

 Aggregation Functions